AriFordsham/GHCWiki/stable-pointer-rewrite.md

 Each segment contains:

 1. No more than `WORDSIZE` entries (probably a few less than that for alignment reasons).
 1. A "free list" bitmap indicating which entries in the segment are currently free.
+This bitmap is a fundamental source of truth and is always considered up to date.
 1. A "next-free-enough" pointer (see below).
+1. For each generation, a bitmap of entries in that generation.
+To align segments nicely, I believe we need to limit the number of per-generation bitmaps to somewhere between 3 and 8 (depending on the number of segments per block and other trade-offs).
+Assuming there are N per-generation bitmaps, all stable pointer table entries in generations N-1 and older will be inspected when collecting generation N-1.
+A generation bitmap *may* be out of date:

+  1. An entry may be allocated (removed from the free list bitmap) but not yet added to its generation bitmap.
+  1. An entry may be deleted but still present in a generation bitmap.

+>
+> However,

+1. All allocations will be complete (added to their generation bitmaps) before the garbage collector runs.
+1. No entry will ever be in more than one generation bitmap at a time.

 ### The block